Ecuadorian conflict (2024–present): January

 Several hospitals in Guayaquil were targets of violent acts, including Teodoro Maldonado, Luis Vernaza, Guayaquil, El Niño and Los Ceibos.
 The assaults on the hospitals ranged from robberies of medical personnel to shooting at medical facilities.
 During an attack near Ceibos Hospital, the singer Diego Gallardo (also known as "Aire del Golfo") and a high school student were shot and wounded.
 Both were treated at the same hospital, where Gallardo died from his injuries.

 Concurrently, another group took police officers hostage, coercing them to read a message characterizing the events as a reaction to Noboa's declared state of emergency.
 Additionally, a kidnapping incident unfolded at the University of Guayaquil campus, where students barricaded themselves inside classrooms.

 Several attacks on civilians were reported.
 At the Centro Comercial Albán Borja in Guayaquil, two civilians were shot and killed.
 Two police officers were killed in an attack in Nobol.
 Videos began circulating online showing prison guards being executed, while others requested a dialogue with Noboa, threatening to continue killing more guards.
-One gang announcement threatened to kill anyone out in the streets after 11 pm.
+One gang announcement threatened to kill anyone out in the streets after 11 p.m.
 Two vehicles and a gas station were set on fire in Esmeraldas.
 Explosions were also reported across the country, particularly in Guayaquil, Cuenca, Machala, and Loja, as well as in Esmeraldas and Los Rios Provinces.

 Banks, markets, and shops were closed throughout the country in cities such as Quito and Guayaquil to protect merchants and customers from armed attacks.

 On 10 January, a special KLM flight was made to Ecuador to get seven Dutch nationals out of the country following an emergency call on X (Twitter) by Dutch television personality Rob Kamphues.

 On 11 January, two people were killed and nine others were injured in an arson attack on a nightclub in Coca which also destroyed 11 stores.

 On 13 January, the government announced that all 178 prison guards and other employees held hostage in prisons across the country since that start of the unrest by the gangs had been freed.

 On 17 January, public prosecutor César Suárez, who was leading the investigation into the attack on the TV station, was shot and killed in a daylight attack in Guayaquil.
 The gunmen are believed to be members of Los Chone Killers, a splinter group of Los Choneros.

 On 18 January, security forces stormed Guayaquil's central prison as part of a major operation.
 Later that day, the army claimed on X (Twitter) that they were "in control of the external and internal perimeter of the penitentiary complex" and shared photos from within the prison.

 On 21 January, police thwarted an attempt by gangs to seize a hospital in Yaguachi, resulting in 68 arrests.
 It is believed that the failed attack was meant to "rescue a colleague" who had been admitted earlier that day.
 A rehabilitation center found to contain local gang headquarters was also raided.